DCC-EX/dcc-ex.github.io/docs/begin/what-to-know.rst

 Anyone can use |EX-R|, and over time we are building out practical examples to demonstrate how you can use this to automate or animate various aspects of your layout.
 We will also be publishing a series of "recipes" on this website as a sort of building block approach.

+In addition to having your |EX-CS| up and running, with some sort of throttle or controller (see :doc:`/throttles/index`) to control your trains, you'll also need to add some accessories to use with your automation/animation sequences as outlined in :doc:`/ex-commandstation/accessories/index`.

 To make the most of |EX-R| you should read through the :doc:`/ex-rail/index` section as well as see the practical examples in :doc:`/big-picture/index`.

 I want a fully automated exhibition layout for my club